-If your Wi-Fi signals keep dropping, or you can’t connect a specific device to your network, this post is for you.
+If experience Wi-Fi dropping signals or disconnections, or you can’t connect a specific device to your network, this post is for you.
 I’ll explain how things work and walk you through a few tricks that will likely make things better.

 “Likely” because there’s a chance it’s not possible to remedy the problem at your particular place.
 That’s just the nature of the wireless connection.

 But at least, you’ll know you’ve done all you could to improve your Wi-Fi situation.
 Before continuing, though, make sure you’ve already set your router up correctly.